 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Percutaneous radiofrequency ablation of renal cancer.

-It replaces the previous guidance on Percutaneous radiofrequency ablation of renal cancer (IPG91), September 2004.
+It replaces the previous guidance on Percutaneous radiofrequency ablation of renal cancer (NICE interventional procedure guidance 91, September 2004).

 Renal cancer is cancer of the kidney.
 Percutaneous radiofrequency ablation of renal cancer involves placing one or more electrode-needles through the skin into the kidney.
 The electrodes are placed within the tumour and produce heat, with the aim of destroying the cancer cells.

 M13.7 Percutaneous radiofrequency ablation of lesion of kidney

 Y53.- Approach to organ under image control